International Trade and Globalisation

 Skills

-• be able to analyse the impact of globalisation and integration for specific firms, markets or industries, as well as for governments and policy makers,
+• analyse the impact of globalisation and integration for specific firms, markets or industries, as well as for governments and policy makers,

-• have insights and tools that enable you to understand and assess the impact of current and future trade policy questions.
+• use insights and tools to understand and assess the impact of current and future trade policy questions.

 General competences

-• understand the economic and political forces influencing international trade, globalisation and integration processes,
+• discuss the economic and political forces influencing international trade, globalisation and integration processes,

-• be able to communicate about globalisation and trade policy issues with both specialist and non-specialists in an international setting.
+• communicate about globalisation and trade policy issues with both specialist and non-specialists in an international setting,

-• have a good understanding of how the UN Sustainable Development Goals affect and interact with international trade, globalisation and integration processes.
+• explain how the UN Sustainable Development Goals affect and interact with international trade, globalisation and integration processes.

 • Teaching